imperugo/imperugo.github.io/_posts/2015-03-05-all-you-need-to-know-about-redis.markdown

 [**StackExchage.Redis**](https://github.com/StackExchange/StackExchange.Redis) documentation is absolutely helpful if you choose this library as your wrapper.

-[**StackExchange.Redis.Extensions**](https://github.com/imperugo/StackExchange.Redis.Extensions/) is a great library that wrap the common operation needed with StackExchange.Redis (basically you don't need to serialize objects or create helpers like I explained above):
+[**StackExchange.Redis.Extensions**](https://github.com/imperugo/StackExchange.Redis.Extensions/) is a great library (and I suggest to you iit) that wrap the common operation needed with StackExchange.Redis (basically you don't need to serialize objects or create helpers like I explained above):

 - Add complex objects to Redis;
 - Remove an object from Redis;